nats-io/nats-architecture-and-design/adr/ADR-19.md

 ## Naming Specification

+Protocol Naming Conventions are fully defined in [ADR-6](ADR-6.md)

 ### Object Store
-The object store name or bucket name (`os-bucket-name`) will be used to formulate a stream name and is specified as:

-`restricted-term` or 1 or more of `A-Z, a-z, 0-9, dash, underscore`
+The object store name or bucket name (`os-bucket-name`) will be used to formulate a stream name and is specified as: `restricted-term` or 1 or more of `A-Z, a-z, 0-9, dash, underscore`

-See [ADR-6](ADR-6.md) for more detail.

 ### Objects
-An individual object name is used _sanitized_ to form a portion of a subject.
-The name is specified as:
+An individual object name is url encoded to form a portion of a subject (`os-object-name`).

-`limited-term-w-sp (dot limited-term-w-sp)*`

-where

-`limited-term-w-sp` is defined as 1 or more of `A-Z, a-z, 0-9, dash, underscore, fwd-slash, equals, space`.

-For an individual object name, a dot `.` is allowed except for the first or last character.

-The object name (`os-object-name`) is _sanitized_ by replacing any dot or space in the name with an underscore so it can be used in the Meta Info message subject

-> It is under consideration to expand object name to allow printable, which would require some kind of encoding when creating the `os-object-name`.
+There are essentially no restrictions on the object name except that it has to be a valid filename across operating systems, so it is specified as: one or more file `filename-full`, maximum 255 characters where `filename-full` is defined as `printable except asterisk, lt, gt, colon, double-quote, fwd-slash, backslash, pipe, question-mark, ampersand`.

 ### Chunk Ids
 Chunk ids (`chunk-id`) should be a nuid.